-Prep Questions to be Filled Out Prior to the Meeting When you think about this family or the business's vision, what comes to mind?
-What are the most important attributes or statements you would like to see incorporated in the vision?
-Is there anything you feel strongly about that you would want to be a part of the vision?
+- 1. When you think about this family or the business's vision, what comes to mind? - 2.
+What are the most important attributes or statements you would like to see incorporated in the vision? - 3.
+Is there anything you feel strongly about that you would want to be a part of the vision? - 4.
 If you could fast forward 20 years what would you want to see in family and business?

 Group Activity - Come together as a group and have everyone go around and share their important attributes for the vision.
 Capture all of those on a white board or flip charts.

 Next: Have a group discussion about the attributes - what people like, questions they have about what people have written and start to see if certain attributes rise to the top as the most popular.

 Work together to explore any unique attributes that one or two people feel strongly about to see if those less popular attributes should be included.